AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 ## Sync an environment

 Syncing an environment (or branch) is the same as `git pull origin <parent>`.
 You can sync updated code from a parent environment.
-You can use this feature through the Cloud Console for all Starter and Pro environments.
+You can use this feature through the [!DNL Cloud Console] for all Starter and Pro environments.

 For Pro plan, you can sync from Staging and Production to your `master` branch.
 This sync only pulls and pushes code, not data.
 To sync data, dump the database data and push it to another environment's database.
 See [Migrate and deploy static files and data](/help/cloud-guide/deploy/staging-production.md#migrate-static-files).